 You can follow either national or local trails with the 431km Pennine Way starting just over the hill from Spring House Farm in Edale and crossing Kinder Scout, or you can simply take advantage of the 524 sq km of open access land and 3005 km of rights of way that the area offers.

-Spring House Farm and it’s cottages sit on the route of one of the areas best loved and most iconic walks, The Mam Tor – Lose Hill route.
+Spring House Farm and it’s cottages sit on the route of one of the areas best loved and most iconic walks, The Mam Tor – Lose Hill route, or the Great Ridge.
 Other great walks from your doorstep at Spring House Farm are Win Hill, the Derwent Valley, Kinder Scout and Cave Dale.

 Easier routes locally are are the paths on the disused railway lines of the Monsal Trail (between Bakewell and Buxton); the Tissington Trail (between Buxton and Ashbourne), both in the White Peak limestone area and the Longdendale Trail in the Dark Peak.

 The Peak District is riddled with cave systems particularly in the Limestone White Peak.
 That area also has may lead mines including Castleton’s Speedwell Cavern, a lead mine through which you travel by boat (lead mining was an important economic feature of the area from Roman times until).
 For those interested in the historic lead mining industry the Magpie Mine at Sheldon, near Ashford-in-the-Water is worth a visit too.

 A slightly more glamourous ore is Blue John.
 It is a rather lovely semi precious stone peculiar to Derbyshire.
 There are two Blue John mines just west of Castleton, Treak Cavern and the Blue John Mine.
 Castleton’s gift shops are full of tickets and items of jewellery made from this stone.